An Easy Way to Synchronise Netezza with LDAP & Extra ID

 If you use LDAP authentication with your Netezza appliances, you’ll know how much effort goes into keeping your database permissions aligned to your corporate security policy.
 In this article we’ll show you how you can make life much easier by automating that process.

 Lightweight Directory Access Protocol (LDAP) is a network protocol that provides a common language for servers and clients to communicate with each another.
-There are many LDAP implementations, the best known being Active Directory, a directory service provided by Microsoft.
+There are many LDAP implementations, the best known being Entra ID (formerly Active Directory), a directory service provided by Microsoft.
 Directory services are software programs that link databases in a network to manage the identities and security of users.

 In any organisation where a Netezza system is connected to a network that uses LDAP authentication, there is quite a lot of manual intervention and coordination required by the LDAP administrator and the Netezza administrator.